cedrickchee/awesome-transformer-nlp/README.md

 1. [The Annotated Transformer by Harvard NLP Group](http://nlp.seas.harvard.edu/2018/04/03/attention.html) - Further reading to understand the "Attention is all you need" paper.
 2. [Attention?
 Attention!](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html) - Attention guide by Lilian Weng from OpenAI.
 3. [Visualizing A Neural Machine Translation Model (Mechanics of Seq2seq Models With Attention)](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/) by Jay Alammar, an Instructor from Udacity ML Engineer Nanodegree.
+4. [Making Transformer networks simpler and more efficient](https://ai.facebook.com/blog/making-transformer-networks-simpler-and-more-efficient/) - FAIR released an all-attention layer to simplify the Transformer model and an adaptive attention span method to make it more efficient (reduce computation time and memory footprint).

 ### Transformer Architecture